Industrial Plant Equipment & Spare Parts Trading License in Dubai

 Licensing and Compliance Requirements

-Holders of this licence must comply with UAE Federal customs regulations, including accurate product classification under the Harmonised System (HS) codes relevant to industrial machinery and parts.
+Holders of this license must comply with UAE Federal customs regulations, including accurate product classification under the Harmonised System (HS) codes relevant to industrial machinery and parts.
 Goods subject to dual-use controls or restricted under international trade sanctions require additional export control clearance from the relevant UAE authority.

 Companies must maintain proper trade documentation, including commercial invoices, certificates of origin, and packing lists, for every shipment.
-Annual licence renewal is mandatory, and any change in business activity, ownership, or registered address must be notified to Dubai South authorities promptly.
+Annual license renewal is mandatory, and any change in business activity, ownership, or registered address must be notified to Dubai South authorities promptly.

 Re-Export and Margin Potential